Seahawks pre-draft position preview: Seattle set at kicking spots, but expect them to look to beef up coverage and return units

 Overview

-Maybe some Seahawks fans might wonder whether there would be any competition for Myers after a first season in Seattle in which he was solid — 23-28 on field goals in the regular season — but missed a couple of critical ones, including a 50-yarder late in the first half of the playoff loss to Green Bay when the score was 14-3 (though it’s worth remembering he also made game-winners in back-to-back weeks against Tampa Bay and at San Francisco in November).
+Maybe some Seahawks fans might wonder whether there would be any competition for Myers after a first season in Seattle in which he was solid — 23 of 28 on field goals in the regular season — but missed a couple of critical ones, including a 50-yarder late in the first half of the playoff loss to Green Bay when the score was 14-3 (though it’s worth remembering he also made game-winners in back-to-back weeks against Tampa Bay and at San Francisco in November).

 But the Seahawks made clear he’s their kicker for 2020 when a March 22 deadline for Myers to get $1.5 million of his $2.6 million base salary for this season guaranteed came and went.